introlatin/introlatin.github.io/docs/03-homework/homework.md

 ***

 ## Homework 8 (Due M 2/13)

+Translate each of the following sentences into Latin.

+1. The horses were fast.
+2. The sailor was a leader.
+3. The war was fierce.
+4. The girls were brave.
+5. The towns were lucky.

+***

 ## Homework 9 (Due W 2/15)
 ## Homework 10 (Due R 2/16)
 ## Homework 11 (Due W 2/22)